The Chip Bag

 I hate pretty much every fineliner I've ever tried, so I decided to give fountain pen drawing a try.
 I went shopping through the pens I already have because I had no desire to buy a designated "art pen" just for an experiment.

 Fountain pens are smooth and satisfying in a way that fineliners and other pens aren't.
 I could just get ink on the page without fighting with the pen!
 Amazing!
-The Compass was very pleasant to use and didn't even skip like it sometimes does in writing.

 Drawing trees has always been a sore spot for me.
 I find it difficult to partition the tree into basic shapes (and this is a problem for a lot of things since I view images so literally), so I'll be focusing on that as I do more drawings.

-I also learned that the standard Traveler's notebook is a pretty bad size for plein air drawing.
+I also learned that the standard Traveler's notebook is a terrible size for plein air drawing.
 It's fine if you've got a table, but it's awkward to rest in your lap otherwise.
 I plan on moving into my passport size notebook once I get some sketchbooks bound, so that should help with portability.